 To work legally in Australia, you need a work permit.
 You can get it either if you are sponsored by a company or if you have a partner visa, permanent residency or a work and holiday visa.
 Students are also allowed to work while studying in Australia.

 Australia is often portrayed as the Eldorado of work, but in reality it is not that easy to get a job.
 Nevertheless, the country’s unemployment rate is still relatively low.
-In March 2022, the unemployment rate was 3.9%.
+The unemployment rate was 3.5% (January 2023).
 Note, however, that there are differences between regions, some of which are far more affected by unemployment than others.

 Persons wishing to migrate to Australia should primarily cover labour shortages in certain sectors.
 Every year, the Australian immigration office publishes a list of the sectors in which labour is needed.
 Therefore, the first important thing to do is checking if your job is listed.
 Knowing what employment opportunities are available to you is important.
 Keep in mind that in general, Australian companies are more likely to choose a local candidate (citizen or permanent resident) over a foreigner.
 The covid pandemic has created a significant labor shortage in all sectors in the country.
 So it seems a bit easier/accessible to immigrate to Australia at present.

 More or less all industries are hiring all year round, but it depends on the city and region of the country.
 In fact, it is more advantageous for administrative jobs to be in the capital Canberra.
 For the mining industry, Perth is the best place to be.
 In Sydney or Melbourne, the two largest cities in Australia, are based the major national and international companies.
 There are many jobs in finance, construction, hospitality, education or IT, legal industry.